-The amount of interest expense on some of our project financing is based on SOFR.
-Based on the outstanding balance of these loans as of September 30, 2023, a hypothetical 100 basis point increase in the applicable rate would result in an increase to our annual interest expense of \$1.5 million.
+As of March 31, 2024, the weighted average interest rate on our variable rate loans, excluding the swapped portion, based on SOFR.
+SOFR was 7.6%.
+Based on the outstanding balance of these loans as of September 30, 2023 March 31, 2024, a hypothetical 100 basis point increase in the applicable rate would result in an increase to our annual interest expense of \$1.5 million.
+See Note 6.
+Financial Instruments and Fair Value Measurements and Note 9.
+Debt, Net for additional information.